 Rebecca undertakes freelance research and partners with organisations or projects requiring detailed understanding of prehistory.

-Most recently this has included TIME STEAM, a University of Oxford project to get more prehistory into primary schools.
+Most recently this has included working with a feature film development company, and TIME STEAM, a University of Oxford project to get more prehistory into primary schools.

 Educational content and editing